(214) 390-7947 (Overseas Callers)

 Accommodation in Galapagos and Biological Conservation Project

-If you are volunteering in Galapagos Conservation Program, you will be staying in an ecolodge on San Cristobal Island, and if you choose to volunteer at the Biological Conservation Project, you will stay within the conservation hostel deep in the Andean cloud forest.
+If you are volunteering in Galapagos Conservation Program, you will be staying in an ecolodge on San Cristobal Island, and if you choose to volunteer at the Biological Conservation Project, you will stay with the family of community people living closer to the project site.

 As one of our volunteers in Ecuador you will receive three local meals each day while volunteering with us.